 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
 Check out the Flip Japan Games here! |

+If you’ve never read Japanese books before, or you have and you want to read more, check out this list we’ve put together.
 These are Japanese books and literature from ancient Japan.
 The language used might be archaic but their stories are worth the effort it takes to get through them!

 The Tale of Genji

-The Tale of Genji is the world’s first full-length novel.
-This Japanese book was written between the years 1000 and 1012 by Shikibu Murasaki, also known as Lady Murasaki.
+“The Tale of Genji” is considered the world’s first full-length novel.
+This Japanese book was written between 1000 and 1012 by Shikibu Murasaki, also known as Lady Murasaki.
 As the title implies, it tells the tale of Genji, a prince-turned-commoner playboy.
-While the novel focuses on his life and his various love affairs, there are a bunch of other interesting storylines with around 400 other characters, all set in Japanese aristocratic society in the Heian period.
+While the novel focuses on his life and his various love affairs, there are numerous other intriguing storylines with around 400 other characters, all set in Japanese aristocratic society during the Heian period.

-It’s a longer novel than most with 54 chapters and around 1,300 pages, but it’s got everything: drama, romance, mystery and more.
-If you’re a fan of Japanese literature or you just want something different to read, then give The Tale of Genji a shot.
+It’s a longer novel than most, with 54 chapters and around 1,300 pages, but it’s got everything: drama, romance, mystery, and more.
+If you’re a fan of Japanese literature or you just want something different to read, then give “The Tale of Genji” a shot.

 Kojiki and Nihon Shoki

-The Kojiki, translated as “Records of Ancient Matters” is a compilation of Japanese myths, legends and folklore, written around 711 or 712.
+The “Kojiki,” translated as “Records of Ancient Matters,” is a compilation of Japanese myths, legends, and folklore, written around 711 or 712.
 It tells the stories of numerous Japanese gods and how they created Japan and Japanese practices and beliefs.

-Not long after the Kojiki, a similar text was published in 720: The Nihon Shoki, sometimes called the Nihongi, and often translated as “The Chronicles of Japan”.
-It, too, chronicles ancient Japanese myths and legends but is more detailed and covers a wider time range (its accounts continue till the 8th century, the Kojiki ends mid-7th century),
+Not long after the “Kojiki,” a similar text was published in 720: “The Nihon Shoki,” sometimes called the “Nihongi,” and often translated as “The Chronicles of Japan.”
+It, too, chronicles ancient Japanese myths and legends but is more detailed and covers a wider time range (its accounts continue till the 8th century, whereas the “Kojiki” ends mid-7th century).

 Anthology of Japanese Literature